Vectorworks/developer-scripting/Function Reference/Functions/ForEachObjectInLayer.md

 Procedure FEOIL;
 { Select all LOCKED objects in layer.
-Works in version 8.5.2, but will not enter a group unless the group is locked, even though the third parameter is set to 1 -&gt; Traverse Groups. }
+Works in version 8.5.2, but will not enter a group unless the group is locked, even though the third parameter is set to 1 -> Traverse Groups. }

 Function SetSelekt(Hnd: Handle) :Boolean;
 Begin